siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-10-chapter-20-seo-trends-and-the-future-of-search.md

 ---
 draft: false

-title:  'Chapter 20: SEO Trends and the Future of Search'
+title: "Chapter 20: SEO Trends and the Future of Search"
-date: '2024-10-10T22:15:59+03:00'
+date: 2024-10-10T22:15:59+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /chapter-20-seo-trends-and-the-future-of-search/
 slim_seo:
-    - 'a:1:{s:11:"description";s:110:"we will explore the key SEO trends that are emerging and how these trends will influence the future of search.";}'
+  - a:1:{s:11:"description";s:110:"we will explore the key SEO trends that are emerging and how these trends will influence the future of search.";}
 featured_image: /images/searchengineoptimization1.jpg
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
   - seo
 ---